Canon 10D vs 5D Mark IV

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 10D and Canon EOS 5D Mark IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 5D Mark IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.